 I’ve been approached with private deals with similar terms and it’s as close as you can come to being a fancy real estate investing conglomerate without the insane risks.
 And by being a very direct owner you dodge fees and really drive up your earnings.

 This company is VERY young.
 As of 2020 they have only raised $30M which is nothing in the world of real estate investing.
-And as far as the venture capital – yes, it’s a real investing strategy, but it takes a lot of research.
+And as far as the series A venture capital investment – yes, it’s an investing strategy, but I don’t recommend it.

 Basically, they haven’t proven themselves yet.